wso2/docs-is/en/docs/quick-starts/twitter-as-federated-authenticator-sample.md

 # Log in to a Sample Application using Twitter

-This page guides you through using Twitter as a federated authenticator and logging into a sample application.
+This page guides you through using Twitter as a federated authenticator and logging in to a sample application.
 Here, we use a sample application called Pickup Dispatch.

 ----